References Matter: Investigating the Impact of Reference Set Variation on Summarization Evaluation: Experimental Setup

 \textbf{METEOR} \cite{banerjee-lavie-2005-meteor} incorporates multiple linguistic aspects, including synonym matching, stemming, and word order, making it more robust in capturing semantic equivalence.
 While primarily designed for translation, it has also been used to assess summaries.
 With multiple references, the maximum score is considered.

-\textbf{BERTScore} \cite{Zhang*2020BERTScore} leverages pre-trained contextual embeddings and considers the cosine similarity between the embeddings of the hypothesis and the reference tokens.
+\textbf{BERTScore} \cite{Zhang*2020BERTScore} leverages contextual embeddings and considers the cosine similarity between the embeddings of the hypothesis and the reference tokens.
 With multiple references, the final score is the maximum among the individual scores.
 We report the F1 score.

-\textbf{BLEURT} \citep{sellam-etal-2020-bleurt} is a model-based metric that leverages a pre-trained BERT fine-tuned on human judgments.
-The metric is not designed to handle multiple references; thus, we compute individual scores for each reference and consider the maximum value.
+\textbf{BLEURT} \citep{sellam-etal-2020-bleurt} is a model-based metric that leverages BERT fine-tuned on human judgments.
+The metric is not designed to handle multiple references; we compute scores for each reference and consider the maximum.

+To gain insights into recent metric usage, \autoref{fig:metric_use} summarizes the percentage of summarization papers from recent ACL, EMNLP, and INLG proceedings (detailed in \autoref{appendix:search}).
+We found that reference-based metrics are still the most popular, with ROUGE in $79$\% of papers, followed by BERTScore ($44$\%).
+Our preliminary search also shows that LLM-as-a-judge evaluators are mainly (i.e., in $66$\% of the cases) used without references, placing them outside the scope of this paper.